Literary City Guide | Los Angeles, CA

 The Last Bookstore.
 A 10,000-square-foot space in downtown LA, The Last Bookstore houses books, vinyl records, and a coffee shop.
 The second floor offers more than 100,000 used books, all priced at $1.

 Skylight Books.
 A neighborhood bookstore near Griffith Park, Skylight has been supporting LA's literary scene since 1996.

 Arcana.
 Located in the historic Helms Bakery complex, Arcana specializes in rare books about 20th century art and design.

 & Pens Press.
 This indie publisher recently opened a shop in Culver City.
 Stop by for everything from magazines to graphic novels.

 LA Public Library.
 LA's Central Library started in 1844 above a saloon.
+The current building was completed in 1926, and features a stunning atrium on the second floor.
 The popular [ALOUD] series brings together authors, scientists, and politicians for lectures, conversations, and readings.

 Huntington Library.
 Probably one of the only libraries to be attached to a botanic garden, Huntington is a space to enjoy indoors and out.

 Santa Monica Public Library.
 This beautifully designed library has indoor and outdoor seating, and lots of natural light.

 Hammer Museum.
 UCLA's Hammer Museum offers year-round readings and lectures.